sva-dsi/2016-fall-course/README.md

 This course will introduce web development for data visualization, including an introduction to web scripting languages, version control for collaborative coding, and the authorship of interactive visualization on/off the web.

-Read on for the [syllabus](https://github.com/sva-dsi/2016-fall-course/blob/master/syllabus.md), [bibliography](https://github.com/sva-dsi/2016-fall-course/blob/master/bibliography.md), and slides/exercises in this repository
+* Read on for the [syllabus](https://github.com/sva-dsi/2016-fall-course/blob/master/syllabus.md), [bibliography](https://github.com/sva-dsi/2016-fall-course/blob/master/bibliography.md), and slides/exercises in this repository.

-Check out our Github [classroom here](https://classroom.github.com/classrooms/20387575-sva-dsi-data-vis).
+* Check out our Github [classroom here](https://classroom.github.com/classrooms/20387575-sva-dsi-data-vis).